agcdtmr/anki-inspired-app/README.md

 ``source venv/bin/activate``
 2. Add Dependencies
 ``python -m pip install django==4.0.4``
-3. Initiate Your Django Project
+3. Initiate Django Project
 ``django-admin startproject flashcards .``
 ``python manage.py runserver``
-4. Set Up Your Flashcards App
+4. Set Up Flashcards App
-5. Create Your Django Flashcards App
+5. Create Django Flashcards App
 ``python manage.py startapp cards``
 6. Connect the cards app to the flashcards project
 - add the line below to INSTALLED_APPS in flashcards/settings.py
 ``"cards.apps.CardsConfig",``
-- Create a path in urls.py in your flashcards/ folder and include in the cards URL
+- Create a path in urls.py in flashcards/ folder and include in the cards URL
 7. Add a template directory - base.html
 8. Sprinkle in Some Style
 ``<link rel="stylesheet" href="https://cdn.simplecss.org/simple.min.css">``
 9. Add Card Model.
-Define how the tables of your SQLite database should look.
+Define how the tables of SQLite database should look.
 10. Create migrations and migrate the changes to apply the database ``python manage.py makemigrations``
 ``python manage.py migrate``
-11. Use the Django shell to put some cards into your database.
+11. Use the Django shell to put some cards into the database.
 ``python manage.py shell``
 12. Create a view for the Card
 13. Create a New Card view